Yashaswirai/127._129.-Project-Moody-Player/README.md

 2. **Mood Mapping**: Detected expressions are mapped to mood categories (happy, sad, energetic, etc.)
 3. **Music Fetching**: Based on the detected mood, the app queries the backend for songs matching that mood
 4. **Music Playback**: Retrieved songs are displayed in the music player interface where you can play, pause, and browse tracks
-5. **Music Upload**: Users can upload their own music files and categorize them by mood for future playback
+5. **Music Upload**: Users can upload their own music files which get automatically categorized by mood using Gemini API for intelligent classification

 ## 🛠️ API Endpoints